luanzhu/roadrunner/README.md

 # Run integration tests in tests folder?

-All integration tests use httpbin to verify requests.
-However, because of [a recent regression in httpbin](https://github.com/kennethreitz/httpbin/issues/340), httpbin cannot see the request body transferred in chunks.
+To make tests self-contained, all integration tests are hitting local httpbin container (behind a nginx container) in docker.

-Before that bug is fixed or tests are migrated to mockbin, one has to run the **start.sh** in the docker-httpbin to start two containers (one for httpbin and another one for nginx) locally before you run any integration tests.
+Please run the `start.sh` in the `docker-httpbin` folder to start two containers (one for httpbin and another one for nginx) locally before you run integration tests.

+**Warning**: because of [a recent regression in httpbin](https://github.com/kennethreitz/httpbin/issues/340), httpbin.org cannot see the request body transferred in chunks.
+Before the bug is fixed in httpbin, many tests will fail if they hit httpbin.org directly.

 ## Add self-signed SSL cert into your CA

 Hyper client relies on [rust-native-tls]((https://github.com/sfackler/rust-native-tls) to handle https connections.
 However, there is no easy option to allow self-signed certs yet.
 There is [an open issue regarding this](https://github.com/sfackler/rust-native-tls/issues/13).

+(Why not use a hosted version of https endpoint for tests?
+You may ask.
+Well, I personally would like to see what takes to work around this invalid certificate problem.
+I think it is fairly common to have self-signed certificates in testing environments.
+To me, this extra step serves as an exercise when I use this rest client or hyper client in future projects.)

 As a result, the self-signed cert used in docker (docker-httpbin/config/localhost.cert) has to be set to trusted (or added to trusted CA store).
 Otherwise, one test will fail.